-The Sinlahekin Wildlife Area includes a total of about 22,840 acres in three units in central Okanogan County.
-Elevation ranges from 928 feet on the Driscoll Island unit to over 4,000 feet on the Sinlahekin, which comprises most of this wildlife area.
+The Sinlahekin Wildlife Area includes more than 23,000 acres in seven units in central Okanogan County.
+Elevation ranges from 928 feet on the Driscoll-Eyhott Island unit to over 4,000 feet on the Sinlahekin, which comprises most of this wildlife area.
 The Sinlahekin is the oldest wildlife area in Washington, with the first parcels purchased in 1939 using federal Pittman-Robertson funds to preserve mule deer winter range.
 Fishing, hunting, camping and hiking are very popular.

 Public conduct rules for WDFW Lands restrict the discharge of firearms within 500 feet of any of the 3 designated campgrounds for the Sinlahekin Unit.
 See locations for all 21 WDFW designated campgrounds here.